dotnet/corefxlab/scripts/PerfHarness/README.md

 2. Restore this project
    (`dotnet restore`)

-3. Run the harness--make sure to use the release configuration (`dotnet run -c Release`)
+3a.
+Run the harness--make sure to use the release configuration (`dotnet run -c Release`)

+3b.
+To run specific tests only, pass in the type names to the harness (this run types found in any of the assemblies):
+   (`dotnet run -c Release -- --perf:typenames name1 [name2] [...]`)

+3c.
+To run specific tests found in a specific assembly only, pass in the assembly name and type names to the harness:
+   (`dotnet run -c Release -- --assembly Benchmarks --perf:typenames name1 [name2] [...]`)

 ## Add a New Performance Test